-In the Montessori Theory section of the Daily Montessori website we explain the foundation principles and concepts of Montessori theory that can be applied across all ages.
+The Montessori Theory approach, concepts and foundation principles can be applied across all ages.
 It is within these concepts we find the reasoning behind why things are such in a Montessori environment.
-These are goals and beliefs that Maria Montessori held with regards to the education of children.
+The following are the goals and beliefs that Maria Montessori held with regards to her approach to educating children.

 “Never help a child with a task at which he feels he can succeed.” – Maria Montessori.

 It is always a goal of Montessori education in the classrooms to make the child independent and be able to do things for himself.
 This is achieved by giving children opportunities.
 Opportunities to move, to dress themselves, to choose what they want to do, and to help the adults with tasks.
 When the children are able to do things for themselves there is an increase in their self belief, self confidence and esteem that they may carry on throughout their life.

 Observation, or watching the child is for parents easy to do.
 We can spend countless hours just watching children and see how they are enjoying themselves, exploring their environment.
 This was the simple method of how Maria Montessori has learned about children and developed her theories on child development.
 She observed without preconceived ideas that helped her develop materials that the children needed and were interested in.
 Observation is also the way adults can learn about what the child needs are.